-- 'Homecoming': Janelle Monáe To Star In Season 2 Of Amazon Drama Series, Plot Elements Revealed
+- 'Homecoming': Chris Cooper To Star In Season 2 Of Amazon Series

-Amazon has cast a wide net in its talent search for the big-budget project, reading actors around the world with casting directors in the US, UK and Australia.
-Like everything else about the series, details about Kavenagh’s character are not being revealed.
-Reps for Amazon and Kavenagh did not respond to requests for comment.
+Amazon cast a wide net in its talent search for the big-budget project, reading actors around the world with casting directors in the US, UK and Australia.
+Deadline reported in July that young Australian actress Markella Kavenagh had been cast.

-The Lord of the Rings series, which has a multi-season commitment in a blockbuster nine-figure rights deal with the Tolkien estate, is produced by Amazon Studios in cooperation with the Tolkien Estate and Trust, HarperCollins and New Line Cinema, a division of Warner Bros.
+The Lord of the Rings series is produced by Amazon Studios in cooperation with the Tolkien Estate and Trust, HarperCollins and New Line Cinema, a division of Warner Bros.
 Entertainment, which produced the 2000s Peter Jackson trilogy.